vladkol/azure-docs/articles/machine-learning/azure-debug-relay.md

 In some environments, compute resources and data stores may only be accessible in a virtual network and/or with a managed identity.

-[Azure Debug Relay](https://github.com/vladkol/azure-debug-relay) creates secure private tunnels between compute nodes and your Visual Studio Code debug adapter for Python.
+[Azure Debugging Relay](https://github.com/vladkol/azure-debug-relay) creates secure private tunnels between compute nodes and your Visual Studio Code debug adapter for Python.
 It also takes care of identifying which node needs to be connected to for debugging your code.

 > [!TIP]